Press ESC to close

 3. Laura Wolvaardt | South Africa

-Laura Wolvaardt is the latest entrant to the list of woman batters with centuries in all three formats.
+Laura Wolvaardt became the third woman batter with centuries in all three formats.
 The South African batter made her international debut in February 2016, before turning 17.

 The opener notched up her maiden T20I century in March 2024 against Sri Lanka, scoring 102 runs off 63 balls.

-3 months later, Wolvaadt brought up her first Test century against India, amassing a gritty 122-run knock in Chennai.
+Three months later, Wolvaardt brought up her first Test century against India, amassing a gritty 122-run knock in Chennai.

 Leave a Reply